-Figure 4: Political language index of leaders across time
+Figure 4: Political-language index of leaders across time

-Notes: The graph shows the monthly average political language index for each leader across time, as well as the 90th and 10th percentile value for each month.
-The vertical lines indicate the start of the first Santos government, the official start of the peace process with FARC, and the start of the second Santos government, respectively.
+Notes: The graph shows the monthly-average political-language index for each leader across time, as well as the 90th- and 10th-percentile value for each month.
+The vertical lines indicate the start of the first Santos government, the official start of the FARC peace process, and the start of the second Santos government.